casper-network/docs/source/docs/casper/dapp-dev-guide/session-code/session-code.md

 -   `chain-name` - The chain-name to the network where you wish to send the deploy.
 For Mainnet, use *casper*.
 For Testnet, use *casper-test*.
 -   `payment-amount` - The payment for the deploy in motes.
 -   `session-path` - The path to the contract Wasm, which should point to wherever you compiled the contract (.wasm file) on your computer.
+-   `session-arg` - A named and typed argument, which is passed to the Wasm code.

+You can use this command `casper-client put-deploy --help` to view help information, which provides an updated list of supported arguments.